 The purpose of this policy is to promote neighbourhood respect, understanding and reconciliation.
-To equip and empower tenants and their neighbours to resolve disputes and to provide Southern Cross Housing (SCH) with clear organisational practice for managing neighbour disputes.
+To equip and empower tenants and their neighbours to resolve disputes.
+To provide Southern Cross Housing (SCH) clear organisational practice for managing neighbour disputes.

 Under the NSW Residential Tenancies Act 2010 (RTA 2010), all tenants and their neighbours have the right to the peaceful enjoyment of their property but are also responsible not to interfere with the peace, comfort, or privacy of neighbours.